deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Finding the Call to WS_32.recv()
 ---
 As any network based buffer overflow works, we find a vulnerable parameter, command, or other field- and send data to that parameter.
-Here is the POC does just that:
+This POC does just that:

 ```python
 import os